dkelly255/PP4-Fantasy-Football-Centre/README.md

 # Fantasy Football Centre
+Fantasy Football Centre (FFC) is a Django-based web application that will allow users to browse, read, and comment on Fantasy Football Content:

 ![Title](readme/home.png)

-Fantasy Football Centre (FFC) is a Django-based web application that will allow users to browse, read, and comment on Fantasy Football Content.
 # UX Planes
 I have designed the site using the five planes of UX approach, each of which is reviewed in detail in the following sections
 ## Strategy